ballerina-platform/ballerina-lang/docs/tutorials/create-docker-container.md

 The Docker distribution for Ballerina is available on Docker Hub as ballerinalang/ballerina.
 To run a Ballerina package using the Ballerina Docker image, simply mount the folder containing the file to /ballerina/files folder inside the container.
 The following steps have instructions on how you can do this.

-1. Pull the ballerina docker image using the following command.
+1. Pull the jballerina docker image using the following command.
 	  ```
     docker pull ballerinalang/ballerina
     ```